criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/1-contextualbandits.md

 # The recommendation problem

 A recommender system is a system designed to propose to a user some content he may like, using the data available on this user.
-Some well-known use case include choosing which movie to recommend to a user, knowing the list of previous movies he liked, or which products to advertise on a merchant website, knowing the past purchase of the user.
+Some well-known use cases include choosing which movie to recommend to a user, knowing the list of previous movies he liked, or which products to advertise on a merchant website, knowing the past purchase of the user.

 ![image-title-here]({{site.repo_name}}/assets/images/reco_problem/reco.png){:class="img-responsive"}